Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 The Ideal Male Body Weight (BMI)

-Before we dive deep into an ocean of details, let’s start simple, with body weight.
-That way, you’ll know whether you need to gain or lose weight to achieve your goal.
+Before we dive deep into an ocean of details, let’s start with the most aesthetic body weight.
+That way, you’ll know whether you need to gain or lose weight to improve your appearance.

 One of the more important factors is simply being big and heavy enough.
 Crossley and colleagues found that women preferred men with a BMI of 24.5 (study).
 We can call this the most attractive body.
 Men thought guys looked best with a BMI of 25.9.
 We can call this the aesthetic physique.